Bravetank/100-days-of-code/r1-log.md

 No coding (permitted one day off but not two in a row).

 ### Day 19
 Codeacademy Ruby exercises & EdX Agile Development course.

+### Day 20
+Working on Java Web Development track on Treehouse creating the Gif Library Spring web application.

+### Day 21
+Continued working on Java Web Development track on Treehouse creating the Gif Library Spring web application & also did some refresher Java Object exercises.